tcvdijk/wupstream/README.md

 # License

-Wüpstream is available under the MIT License.
+WÃ¼pstream is available under the MIT License.